bheesham/frankenssl/README.md

 For instructions for how to build this project see `BUILDING.md`.

-The logo was created by Olivia Plazk.
+The logo was created by Olivia Plzak.

 Licensing information can be found the `LICENSE` file.
 OpenSSL, BoringSSL, and LibreSSL are licensed under their respective licenses.